Javascript is not enabled.

 Getty Images

-Much of the increase in egg prices can be attributed to an avian flu outbreak that U.S. farmers have been battling for two years.
+Much of the increase in egg prices can be attributed to a recent spike in the avian flu outbreak that U.S. farmers have been battling for two years.
 The ebbs and flows of the outbreak require large-scale culls of birds, which Michael Pearce, deputy U.S. economist at Oxford Economics, says pushes down flock sizes and drives up egg prices.
-As of Oct.
-4, over 100 million birds have been affected, according to the Centers for Disease Control and Prevention.
+Over 108 million birds have been affected since 2022, according to the Centers for Disease Control and Prevention.

-The outbreak is occurring at a time when there’s typically an increase in egg demand, as students go back to school and cafeterias stock up on eggs, people focus on healthier eating and seasonal baking commences.
+The outbreak is occurring at a time when there’s typically an increase in egg demand, as holiday baking commences.
 “The price of eggs is affected by many factors, including consumer demand thanks to diets like KETO, inflation and, most notably, the bird flu, which has been making the rounds since early 2022,” says shopping expert Trae Bodge.

-The good news is if eggs are a staple in your household, which they are for many older adults, there are ways to save.
+The good news is there are ways to save.

 1. Shop around